Army PFC Vicente Ramirez

 In the years since his wartime injury, Vicente has returned to doing the activities he loves, including competitive sports, riding a motorcycle and working on cars, while working part time at a local commissary.
 He enjoys playing sled hockey, and hopes to get back into playing softball, although he finds it difficult to stand for long periods.
-Currently, he lives in a non-accessible home, preventing him from resting properly.
-The end result is constant pain, which Vicente says brings about frustration, often causing him to rush through events and activities with his family.
-An adapted home from Homes For Our Troops will afford him the ability to maneuver a wheelchair because of its open floor plan, eliminating much of his daily stress.
+Previously, he lived in a non-accessible home, which prevented him from resting properly.
+The end result was constant pain, which Vicente said brought about frustration, often causing him to rush through events and activities with his family.
+His adapted home from Homes For Our Troops affords him the ability to maneuver a wheelchair because of its open floor plan, eliminating much of his daily stress.

-With the financial burden of a monthly mortgage lifted, Vicente will be able to focus on providing a future for his two children.
-He has chosen Florida as the location of his new forever home to be close to family.
+With the financial burden of a monthly mortgage lifted, Vicente is able to focus on providing a future for his two children.
+He chose Florida as the location of his new forever home to be close to family.
 He would like to continue his education in criminal justice.

-Vicente says he is grateful to supporters, who through the gift of this home, are allowing him to rebuild his life.
+Vicente says he is grateful to supporters, who through the gift of this home, are enabling him to rebuild his life.
 He appreciates knowing that the American people care about his recovery and his family’s future.
 “These homes not only help Soldiers, but most importantly, these homes help Veterans be more productive individuals to family and friends,” he says.